projectsesame/sesame/site/content/docs/v1.3.0/grpc-tls-howto.md

-# Enabling TLS between Envoy and Contour
+# Enabling TLS between Envoy and Sesame

-This document describes the steps required to secure communication between Envoy and Contour.
+This document describes the steps required to secure communication between Envoy and Sesame.
-The outcome of this is that we will have three Secrets available in the `projectcontour` namespace:
+The outcome of this is that we will have three Secrets available in the `projectsesame` namespace:

 - **cacert:** contains the CA's public certificate.
-- **contourcert:** contains Contour's keypair, used for serving TLS secured gRPC.
-This must be a valid certificate for the name `contour` in order for this to work.
-This is currently hardcoded by Contour.
+- **Sesamecert:** contains Sesame's keypair, used for serving TLS secured gRPC.
+This must be a valid certificate for the name `Sesame` in order for this to work.
+This is currently hardcoded by Sesame.
-- **envoycert:** contains Envoy's keypair, used as a client for connecting to Contour.
+- **envoycert:** contains Envoy's keypair, used as a client for connecting to Sesame.

 ## Ways you can get the certificates into your cluster

 - Deploy the Job from [certgen.yaml][1].
-This will run `contour certgen --kube` for you.
+This will run `Sesame certgen --kube` for you.
-- Run `contour certgen --kube` locally.
+- Run `Sesame certgen --kube` locally.
 - Run the manual procedure below.

 ## Caveats and warnings